“The best investment on Earth is earth.”

 Finally, the provision of community services, and the management of rental properties and shared spaces will also bring revenue to all partners that contribute to the making of Aina Le’a.

-Three villages within the KUPU Townhomes and Condos, Lulana Gardens, Ho’olei, and Whales Point have been designed and are in construction with the contribution of more than 900 investors from Asia.
+Three villages that are a part of KUPU, Lulana Gardens, Ho’olei, and Whales Point, have been designed and are in construction.
 The primary focus of the management team for the next two years will be to complete the builder sales of these first communities and to finalize the planning, approvals and funding through the sales of undivided land fractions for portions of the remaining property.

 3097 E. Warm Springs Rd.